Mook-as/stackato-doc/admin/cluster/autoscaling.rst

 .. note::

-    You should only enable scaling plugins in one of the cloud controllers configuration file, otherwise a DEA will be provisioned per cloud controller on each scaling event.
+    If you are running more than one cloud controller in your cluster, enable the scaling plugin on **only one** of the cloud controllers, otherwise each one will provision a separate DEA on every scaling event.

 After saving this change, restart the following processes::